HM Prison Lancaster: Closure

 Closure of the prison was incurred costs of £1.5M, including the costs of the exit programme team and payments to staff affected by the closure.
-A further £105K were incurred to cover the travel expenses of relocated staff, covering a three-year period.
-Other decommissioning costs included £56K as regards IT, and £108K as regards education.
-There was additionally a Lancashire Probation Trust notice payment of £42K.
+A further £105k were incurred to cover the travel expenses of relocated staff, covering a three-year period.
+Other decommissioning costs included £56k as regards IT, and £108k as regards education.
+There was additionally a Lancashire Probation Trust notice payment of £42k.

+HMP Lancaster Castle was reopened to become a visitor attraction, where you can now visit the prison.